 Our Perception of Time

-This cool WebMD article illustrates that human beings use temporal queues to keep track of time — waking up at a certain time each day to conduct a daily routine; looking forward to weekends off; etc.
+According to WebMD, human beings use temporal queues to keep track of time — waking up at a certain time each day to conduct a daily routine; looking forward to weekends off; etc.

 But for how long have human beings been keeping track of time and having a relationship with temporal aspects of life?